 Having high brightness and large apparent size, star cluster is available for observations through a pair of binoculars or small telescope.

-Information for observationsTonight, 2021-01-18, star cluster NGC1976 will become observable at southeast as the dusk sky fades, 29° above your horizon, at 18:49.
-At 03:35 the object will sink below the horizon at west.
-Maximum elevation, 46° above horizon, will be reached at 21:50, when star cluster will be placed at south.
+Information for observationsTonight, 2023-03-25, star cluster NGC1976 will become observable at southwest as the dusk sky fades, 25° above your horizon, at 20:57.
+At this time, the object will be at its highest elevation.
+At 23:13 the object will sink below the horizon at west.

 Orion Nebula (Messier M42) on the sky map